MicroEJ/docs/PlatformDeveloperGuide/coreEngine.rst

 -  ``LLMJVM_IMPL_getCurrentTime``: must return the monotonic time in milliseconds if the given parameter is ``1``, otherwise must return the application time in milliseconds.
-   This function is called by the MicroEJ method ``System.currentTimeMillis()``.
+   This function is called by the method `java.lang.System.currentTimeMillis() <https://repository.microej.com/javadoc/microej_5.x/apis/java/lang/System.html#currentTimeMillis-->`_
    It is also used by the platform scheduler, and should be implemented efficiently.

 -  ``LLMJVM_IMPL_getTimeNanos``: must return the monotonic time in